 You’ve found the love of your life and want to get married in France?
-There are a few legal matters you should be aware of before tying the knot in one of the most romantic countries in the world!
-Below are a few of the questions that you may want to ask yourself before taking the plunge.
+Or perhaps you are looking to purchase property in France and are concerned about inheritance planning.
+There are a few legal matters you should be aware of before tying the knot in one of the most romantic countries in the world.
+Below are a few of the questions that you may want to ask yourself before getting married in France.

 Q: What are the general requirements to be married in France?

 A: Before thinking about getting married in France, there are a few substantial requirements to keep in mind.

 In France, the legal age to get married is 18 years old and minors can only be married with the consent of their parents.
 Both future spouses must be present for the ceremony in order for the wedding to be valid.

 A marriage in France must take place at the town hall (mairie) and must be conducted by the mayor or one of his/her representatives.
 A religious wedding ceremony conducted by a member of the religious community will not be recognised as a valid marriage without this civil ceremony.
 If the newlyweds wish to have a religious wedding ceremony, they must do this after the civil ceremony at the town hall and must present a marriage certificate to the priest, rabbi, minister or any other religious official before the religious wedding ceremony can take place.

 In addition, polygamy is strictly prohibited in France and a prior marriage must be entirely dissolved before any new marriage can take place.

 Q: Can two foreigners get married in France?

 A: The answer is yes.
 Two foreigners can get married in France just as two French nationals can get married there.
 There are, however, a few additional administrative considerations to think about before the wedding ceremony can take place, namely proofs of residency and the translation of any documents written in a language other than French.
 However, in order to have the legally binding civil ceremony in France, the couple must have resided there for 30 days.